farshid9170/ansible-install-docker/README.md

 **How to run**

-1-update inventory file with your hosts
+1-update inventory file with your hosts/n
 2-run playbook